Downe Houseupcoming open day (click for details)

 Bursaries & Scholarships

+Scholarships: We award scholarships to girls with Academic ability, Art, Sport, Music and Drama.
 Being a Scholar is a position of honour and privilege at Downe.
-Whilst it does not carry any remission in fees, it does allow your daughter to play a key role in the life of the School and opens a world of opportunities from which she can expand her learning and explore her own gifts.
+Whilst it does not carry any remission in fees, it does give your daughter a wealth of additional support and additional curricular opportunities alongside the chance to play a key role in the life of the School.
+These awards open a world of opportunities from which a Scholar or Exhibitioner can expand her learning and explore her own gifts.